 Conference Overview: Targeted approaches to tackling current nutritional issues

 The 2018 Irish Section Conference, hosted by the University of Ulster, Coleraine, provided an overview of current issues in relation to micronutrient status at various stages of the lifecycle.
 Scientific Organisers, Dr Pamela Magee, Senior Lecturer in Human Nutrition, and Dr Mary McCann, Lecturer in Human Nutrition and Course Director of BSc Food and Nutrition programme, welcomed 180 delegates to the conference from across the UK and Ireland, and as far away as Japan and Hong Kong.
-With over 175 tweets using #nsirish18, and more likes and retweets than any other Society conference this year, the conference sparked much debate and information sharing.
+With over 175 tweets using #nsirish18, and more likes and retweets than any other Society conference to date, the conference sparked much debate and information sharing.

 Dr Sarah Bath, University of Surrey, UK, gave the opening lecture on the effects of iodine deficiency in pregnancy.
 Dr Bath told the audience that iodine is essential for brain development, and that deficiency in pregnancy can impact cognitive development and IQ later in life.
 Whilst severe deficiency is now relatively rare due to iodised salt programmes, inadequate iodine levels are relatively common in countries without fortification, including the UK, as many women of childbearing age have low intakes.

 Dr Caroline Taylor, University of Bristol, UK, discussed the impact of picky eating in children highlighting the challenges of defining the picky eating phenotype.
 Whilst is can be considered a normal part of development, Dr Taylor said it can lead to poor dietary patterns with low meat and fruit and vegetable intakes, and is always a worry for parents and caregivers.